diegomontanari/42-get_next_line/README.md

 # 42-get_next_line
 In this project, we will learn:

-- What static variables are,
+- What static variables are
-- How files are opened, read, and closed in an OS,
+- How files are opened, read, and closed in an OS
-- How files are interpreted by a programming language.
+- How files are interpreted by a programming language

 **NOTE:** Since this is a 42 school project, I must follow their norm.